 - Throw away your child's toothbrush and buy a new one as soon as the illness is over.
 (Strep throat germs may still be on your child's toothbrush.)

 - Keep your child away from others for 24 hours after the medicine is started and until he has no fever.

-- If any other family member gets a sore throat, he or she should be checked by a doctor to see if medical treatment is needed.
+- If anyone in the family gets a sore throat, he should be checked by a doctor to see if medical treatment is needed.